blinky-iot/sim800_googleSheets_data_logging/README.md

 1. Open your **Google Sheet**.
 2. Go to `Extensions > Apps Script`.
-3. Delete any default code and paste the following:
+3. Delete any default code and paste the following code from: /google-app-scripts

 ```javascript